narravaganza/narravaganza.github.io/_stories/pedaler-of-enlightenment.md

 Five followers with closed eyes appeared taller than I thought them to be.
 It eluded my observation whether their feet were still touching the ground.
 The Cycling Path Illuminator, satisfied, cycled off towards the looming terminal and enlightenment.

-As he finished the first lap, about 50 meters away from us, Franco Brandiche's billowing robe became entangled in the rotation of the front wheel of Saṃsāra, causing a sudden halt, pivoting the bike, projecting him head-first into the tarmac.
-He suffered a mild concussion, and is mindful of wearing a helmet in his forthcoming attempt, despite several helmet manufacturers rejecting his sponsorship requests.
+As he finished the first lap, about 50 meters away from us, Franco Brandiche's billowing robe became entangled in the rotation of the wheels of Saṃsāra, locking the front wheel, causing a sudden halt, pivoting the bike, projecting the aspirant over the handlebars and head-first into the tarmac.
+He suffered a mild concussion and is mindful of wearing a helmet in his forthcoming attempt, despite several helmet manufacturers declining his sponsorship requests.

 ![](/assets/images/stories/pedaler-of-enlightenment_1.png)